coryalder/Exits/README.md

 # HEAR

-### ⚠️ THIS MODULE HAS NOT YET BEEN BUILT, ATTEMPT TO BUILD AT YOUR OWN RISK ⚠️
+### ⚠️ THIS MODULE WORKS, BUT HASN'T BEEN TESTED THUROUGHLY YET ⚠️

 ![exits](img/HEAR-proto.jpg)